jblomo/datamining290/slides/2014-02-20-Decision-Trees.markdown

 ## Steps

-  + Testing Set
   + Data *not in training set*, with labels.
 Run through model to see how the model compares with the real labels.

 ---